-She’s a founding member of the inaugural Singapore PropTech Association, which aims to innovate the traditional real estate industry.
-Rhonda’s astute business acumen and passion for property make her a sought-after mentor at entrepreneurial and proptech events.
+She’s a founding member of the inaugural Singapore PropTech Association and her astute business acumen and passion for property make her a sought-after mentor at entrepreneurial and proptech events.
 She is also a speaker at schools and business leadership seminars, and in 2020 won the Women of the Built Environment Award at RICS Awards 2020 Southeast Asia.

 Rhonda graduated with distinction from Ross School of Business at the University of Michigan, with majors in finance, entrepreneurial, accounting, and a minor in economics.

 Her passion combines image consulting and life coaching practices aimed to inspire people to live more mindfully and positively.
 A certified image consultant who trained at the Academy of Image Mastery and the London Image Institute, Shireena is also a member of the International Coach Federation (Singapore Chapter).